Tom Papa: TV and film

+In 2004, Papa co-created and started in Come to Papa, playing an aspiring comedy writer working as a reporter for a large newspaper in New Jersey.
+The show was cancelled after airing only four episodes due to poor reviews, allowing Steve Carell to take up the role of Michael Scott in The Office.

 Papa had a recurring role as Luff in the HBO and Cinemax series The Knick, starring Clive Owen.
 He appeared in Chris Rock's movie Top Five, and starred as Ray Arnett alongside Michael Douglas and Matt Damon in Behind the Candelabra, which aired on HBO on May 26, 2013.
 That was his second film with director Steven Soderbergh.

-Papa played opposite Matt Damon in Steven Soderbergh's 2009 film The Informant!.
+Papa played opposite Matt Damon in Soderbergh's 2009 film The Informant!
 He also played the title character of El Superbeasto and starred opposite Paul Giamatti in the Rob Zombie animated feature The Haunted World of El Superbeasto.
 He played himself in Comedian, and lent his voice to the animated feature Bee Movie.

 In 2010, Papa hosted NBC's The Marriage Ref, which ran for two seasons.